Handedness: Health

-As handedness is a highly heritable trait associated with various medical conditions, and because many of these conditions could have presented a Darwinian fitness challenge in ancestral populations, this indicates left-handedness may have previously been rarer than it currently is, due to natural selection.
-However, on average, left-handers have been found to have an advantage in fighting and competitive, interactive sports, which could have increased their reproductive success in ancestral populations.
+As handedness is a highly heritable trait associated with various medical conditions that could present a challenge to Darwinian fitness challenge in ancestral populations, it is possible that left-handedness was rarer in the distant past due to natural selection.
+However, left-handers have on average been found to have an advantage in combat and competitive sports, which could have increased their reproductive success in ancestral populations.

 Income

-In a 2006 U.S. study, researchers from Lafayette College and Johns Hopkins University concluded that there was no statistically significant correlation between handedness and earnings for the general population, but among college-educated people, left-handers earned 10 to 15% more than their right-handed counterparts.
+In 2006, researchers from Lafayette College and Johns Hopkins University concluded that there was no statistically significant correlation between handedness and earnings for the general population.
+However, among people who had attended college, left-handers earned 10 - 15% more than their right-handed counterparts.

-However, more recently, in a 2014 study published by the National Bureau of Economic Research, Harvard economist Joshua Goodman finds that left-handed people earn 10 to 12 percent less over the course of their lives than right-handed people.
+In a 2014 study published by the National Bureau of Economic Research, Harvard economist Joshua Goodman finds that left-handed people earn 10 to 12 percent less over the course of their lives than right-handed people.
 Goodman attributes this disparity to higher rates of emotional and behavioral problems in left-handed people.

-Left-handedness and sports
+Sports

 Interactive sports such as table tennis, badminton and cricket have an overrepresentation of left-handedness, while non-interactive sports such as swimming show no overrepresentation.
 Smaller physical distance between participants increases the overrepresentation.
 In fencing, about half the participants are left-handed.
+In tennis, 40% of the seeded players are left-handed.
 The term southpaw is sometimes used to refer to a left-handed individual, especially in baseball and boxing.
 Some studies suggest that right handed male athletes tend to be statistically taller and heavier than left handed ones.

 Other, sports-specific factors may increase or decrease the advantage left-handers usually hold in one-on-one situations: